 I really enjoy this internship, and aside from learning about all of the actual results of the research project, it’s been an incredible experience for learning the basics of lab work.
 I’m getting so many hours of experience by doing this hands-on work that in my freshman year of college I’ll already be competitive to be chosen to do research.
 That’s really the end goal for me.
 I want to be conducting research in my time as an undergrad, and this internship is preparing me.

-Liam Martin, a senior at Bio-Med and an intern in the Office of Public Relations and Marketing, contributed this story.
+Liam Martin, a senior at Bio-Med and an intern in the Office of Marketing and Communications, contributed this story.